mararo-ops/transaction/README.md

 We appreciate your efforts in making this app even better!
 License

-This project is licensed under the MIT License.
+This project is licensed under the  BSD-2-Clause license.